emqx/eip/active/0010-runq-based-overload-protection.md

 ### When node need cooldown

-Each application of EMQX should decide itself what to deal with the overload.
+Each application of EMQX should decide for itself how to deal with the overload.

 The overload flag should be checked in all performance-critical code paths and react on it.